 365 Nights: A Memoir of Intimacy by Charla Muller with Betsy Thorpe.
 New York: The Berkeley Publishing Group, 2008.
 288 pages.

-When the year of “The Gift” is over, Brad seems happy because he will continue to get sex more frequently (although not every day), and Charla is happy because her husband is more content and her marriage is more solid — and, to me, as free of passion as ever.
-Charla writes about some of the benefits of sex — it provides exercise and offers improved communication for example (she likes to talk to Brad about the mundane during the act, we learn).
+When the year of “The Gift” is over, her husband Brad seems happy because he will continue to get sex more frequently (although not every day), and Muller is happy because Brad is more content and her marriage is more solid — and, to me, as free of passion as ever.
+Muller writes about some of the benefits of sex — it provides exercise and offers improved communication for example (she likes to talk to Brad about the mundane during the act, we learn).
 She mentions greater emotional intimacy, but she doesn’t convey it or what it means.
 She touches on the surface of the issues, but is unable or is afraid to say anything meaningful beyond the obvious.
 While she lies back and gives “The Gift,” she cannot bring herself to mention that she finds any physical pleasure or emotional joy in the act itself (other than that it’s “nice”).
-She and Brad seem to be well suited to each other, but they could be brother and sister Matthew and Marilla Cuthbert from Anne of Green Gables for all the passion shown in their marriage — with or without sex.
+She and her husband seem to be well suited to each other, but they could be brother and sister Matthew and Marilla Cuthbert from Anne of Green Gables for all the passion shown in their marriage — with or without sex.

-Charla’s perky style is annoying, and her values, which she assumes we all share, are painfully shallow.
+Muller’s perky style is annoying, and her values, which she assumes we all share, are painfully shallow.
 She disdains ugly mini-vans (and her beloved children’s energy future) in favor of a “cool” SUV.
 A “polite feminist,” she believes that it’s a “rule” that women, and now men, must pluck their eyebrows (and any other hair that doesn’t meet her concept of perfect grooming and appearance).
-She is surprised to learn she is pregnant after just a couple of months, calling herself “very fertile” (what does this make Brad?) and making one wonder if she never learned the reasons that contraception became such a hot topic for 19th century women.
-She abhors the idea of aging naturally and fantasizes about “slight tweaking” through plastic surgery until Brad says, “What will she [daughter] think if she sees her mother conforming to these bizarre societal standards?” — standards to which Charla would have us all make every effort to conform.
+She is surprised to learn she is pregnant after just a couple of months, calling herself “very fertile” (what does this make her husband?) and making one wonder if she never learned the reasons that contraception became such a hot topic for 19th century women.
+She abhors the idea of aging naturally and fantasizes about “slight tweaking” through plastic surgery until her husband says, “What will she [daughter] think if she sees her mother conforming to these bizarre societal standards?” — standards to which Muller would have us all make every effort to conform.

 29 August 2008